Walcha, New South Wales

 Strong Supportive Community

-Importantly, the project landowners and local Councils have been supportive of the proposed project, and will benefit from implementation of the project through an innovative ownership model and revenue sharing arrangement.
-WinterbourneWind will continue to engage with the local community and relevant local, state and federal stakeholders during project development to ensure the proposed project addresses community concerns and meets with community expectations.
+Importantly, the project landowners and local councils are supporting the proposed project, and the community will benefit through a financial contribution scheme.
+WinterbourneWind will continue to engage with the local community and relevant local, state and federal stakeholders to ensure the proposed project addresses community concerns and meets expectations.